xTGuy/Ridge-Source/docs/licensing.md

-# Ridge Source and Source Licensing
+# Ridge and Source Engine Licensing